zalanfarkas/sam-server/README.md

 # SAM-SERVER application

-for the SAM (Student Attendance Monitoring) project of Team Foxtrot 2018 at University of Aberdeen
+part of the SAM (Student Attendance Monitoring) project of Team Foxtrot 2018 at University of Aberdeen

 Copyright (c) 2018 Team Foxtrot

 Licensed under MIT License

-## Getting started on Linux dustributions
+## Getting started

+* The following guide is for Ubuntu Linux and its variations!

-* If running on local machine: install ruby and rubygems
+* If running on local machine: install ruby and rubygems (Therefore, it can be skipped on Cloud9 IDE.)

 * We will be resizing images using the image manipulation program ImageMagick, which we need to install on the development environment.
-  When using Heroku for deployment ImageMagick comes pre-installed in production.)
+  When using Heroku for deployment ImageMagick comes pre-installed in production.

 ```
 $ sudo yum install -y ImageMagick